anm/anm.github.com/blog/_posts/2012-08-06-Servicing-a-Thinkpad-x60s-fan.md

 Now, I should try and avoid gunk build up in the fan by not using the
 computer: in bed, in sand dunes, in caves, in a forest...

+I have also written about
+<a href="/blog/2014/04/11/Servicing-Thinkpad-X61-Fans.html">oiling the X61
+fans</a>.